hsiaosiyuan0/slowjs/README.md

    ![](/docs/imgs/chrome-devtools-load-heap.png)

-6. The we can dig into the heap:
+6. Then we can dig into the heap:

    ![](/docs/imgs/chrome-devtools-heap.png)